 Cherry blossoms are beloved for their beautiful but short-lived blooms.
 This creates a poignant reflection on mortality and the temporary nature of life.
 In Japan, the cherry blossom symbolizes a Shinto concept known as ‘mono no aware‘ – the beauty of impermanence.

-Cherry blossom is synonymous with Japan, so much so that sakura is considered to be Japan’s unofficial national flower.
+Cherry blossom is synonymous with Japan, so much so that sakura is considered Japan’s unofficial national flower.
 Cherry blossoms also symbolize beauty due to their stunning pink and white flowers.
 When cherry blossoms appear en masse, they’re also considered to represent clouds.

 Significance of Cherry Blossom in China